Osteoporosis: A Battle For Your Bones

 Denosumab: Targeting The Cells That Break Down Bone

-Denosumab is still relatively new to the market, being only approved in 2011, so long-term safety data are lacking.
-Therefore, it is usually reserved for people intolerant of or unresponsive to oral or intravenous bisphosphonates.
+Denosumab is usually reserved for people intolerant of or unresponsive to oral or intravenous bisphosphonates.

 Teriparatide: Unique Action Comes At A Cost